TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design.md

 <img src= "/Documents/Images/Conceptual Design - Flow Chart.png" width="3200" height="900">

 ## Atomic Subsystem Specifications
-The purpose of this section is to explain the operation of each of the atomic subsystems indicated in the Hardware Block Diagram in more detail. <--- DO WE NEED TO DELETE THIS

 ### Power Supply
 The power supply module shall convert AC power into usable DC voltage for the system components.
 It shall first step down the AC voltage using a transformer and then convert it to DC using an AC/DC converter.
 The regulated DC power shall be distributed via a bus to modules that require DC power such as the Central Computer (Raspberry Pi) and the Spectrum Analyzer, ensuring they receive the necessary power for operation.